 Let’s start with the blade, which is made from 1075 high carbon steel.
 That’s a little less carbon than some of its competitors, but nothing to sneeze at.
 It’s designed to be as durable as possible, which is good, considering you’ll probably be abusing this one.
 Even novice knife sharpeners should have no trouble grinding out a razor-sharp edge on this kukri blade.

-The Condor’s blade is only ten inches long, which might seem short for the purpose of chopping wood.
-Big things can come in small packages though, and the one and three-quarter pound weight feels rather stout in your hand.
+The Condor’s blade is only ten inches long, which might seem short to chop wood.
+Big things can come in small packages, and the one and three-quarter-pound weight feel rather stout in your hand.
 This is a full tang knife, so you shouldn’t need to worry about the handle separating from the blade.

-At the spine, the knife is 5/16 inch thick, which is almost double the thickness of some of the budget kukri models.
+The knife is 5/16 inch thick at the spine, which is almost double the thickness of some of the budget kukri models.
 There’s little chance of bending or breaking this blade, even with the most punishing of tasks.
 However, you won’t be wanting to use this blade for smaller tasks, where such a heavy knife is a hindrance.

-This is a really heavy kukri, which is great if you need to chop wood, and not so great if you just want to open a can.
-It’s not a great everyday carry knife and will slow you down on longer hikes.
+This is a really heavy kukri, which is great if you need to chop wood and not so great if you want to open a can.
+It’s not a great everyday carry knife and will slow you down on long hikes.
 However, you can’t beat the raw power and durability that the Condor possesses.

 10. Authentic Gurkha Kukri Knife

-The Gurkha Kukri is made with 5160 steel, which is a bit different than most of the other blades out there.
-It’s a stainless steel, alloyed with a fair bit of chromium to keep it from rusting.
-This type of steel is designed to be flexible, which is useful on longer blades where stiffness could lead to snapping.
+The Gurkha Kukri is made with 5160 steel, which is slightly different from most of the other blades out there.
+It’s stainless steel, alloyed with a fair bit of chromium to keep it from rusting.
+This type of steel is designed to be flexible, useful on longer blades where stiffness could lead to snapping.
 The alloy is commonly used in swords and longer knives and has excellent wear resistance.
-You’ll also notice that the blade has a set of channels cut into it, which is intended to move liquids (blood, water, etc.) away from the cutting surface.
+You’ll also notice that the blade has a set of channels cut into it, intended to move liquids (blood, water, etc.) away from the cutting surface.
 In actuality, they’re mostly for show.

 You’ll also notice that this is a pretty hefty blade to carry.
-It utilizes a full tang design, and with 12 inches of blade sticking out, you’re looking at a knife that weighs about two pounds.
-The spine is 5/16 inches thick, which is definitely on the thicker side and is a hindrance for detailed tasks.
+It utilizes a full tang design, and with 12 inches of the blade sticking out, you’re looking at a knife that weighs about two pounds.
+The spine is 5/16 inches thick, which is definitely on the thicker side and hinders detailed tasks.
 This is not the best choice for everyday carry or trips deep into the backcountry, but that extra weight can be a lifesaver on heavy-duty cutting jobs.

 Finding the best kukri for your needs can be a challenging task.
 Should you buy something long and stout or a shorter one with a narrower blade profile?
 What kind of metal should the blade be made from?
 Below are some of the most important things to look for when buying a kukri so you can get the best possible one for your specific needs.

-Start with low-quality materials and you’ll always end up with a low-quality product.
-When it comes to purchasing a well-made Gurkha kukri, the blade material is probably the single most important aspect.
-There are essentially two types of metal used to manufacture kukris, high-carbon steel, and stainless steel.
+Start with low-quality materials, and you’ll always end up with a low-quality product.
+When purchasing a well-made Gurkha kukri, the blade material is probably the single most important aspect.
+There are essentially two types of metal used to manufacture kukris, high-carbon steel and stainless steel.
 High-carbon steel holds an edge better and is much more durable compared to stainless steel.
 Unfortunately, it requires significantly more care as it’s prone to rust and needs to be rubbed with oil before storage.
-Some manufacturers will try to thread the needle between those two camps by alloying steel with other elements, like titanium for enhanced durability.
+Some manufacturers will try to thread the needle between those two camps by alloying steel with other elements, like titanium, for enhanced durability.

 Before spending a significant chunk of money on a well-made kukri, get to know yourself.
 Are you meticulous when it comes to maintenance?
 Are you willing to spend a few minutes after every outing cleaning and oiling your knife?
 If not, choose the best stainless steel variety that you can and know that it will never have the razor edge that a high-carbon model would.
 If you’re a survivalist who takes pleasure cleaning and tinkering with gear, you’ll love the sharpness that comes with owning a high-carbon steel blade.